 It's possible the Bengals end up taking only nine linemen so they can fit additional players at other positions.
 For instance, they could end up taking another running back or another receiver.
 It's common for most teams to have nine or 10 linemen, and this group seems to provide the versatility coaches are seeking.
-Hopkins, an undrafted rookie, was used at a variety of spots in the spring.
 Of the undrafted free-agent linemen the Bengals signed this year, Trey Hopkins -- a versatile guard who was used in a variety of ways this spring -- has the best shot to make the team, but even he's just barely left off this list.

 DEFENSIVE LINE (9)